 Maintaining good air quality and trying to reopen safely during the COVID pandemic can be difficult.
 You need to ensure that you are still hitting the safety requirements from OSHA, but you may be asked to make some changes.

 For example, it is widely recommended that businesses open windows to increase air circulation to help reduce biological aerosol transmission of SARS-CoV-2 (the virus that causes COVID-19).
 However, for businesses, common closed-off spaces often do not receive adequate ventilation or air circulation.

 In addition to the administrative controls and other safe workplace practices, OSHA also recommends that you:

-One of the simplest ways to improve indoor air quality and maintain quality controls recommended by OSHA is implementing portable air purification controls.
-Uncertain where to begin in choosing a suitable portable or induct HVAC air purification solution for your business?
+One of the simplest ways to improve indoor air quality and maintain quality controls recommended by OSHA is implementing portable air purifier controls.
+Uncertain where to begin in choosing a suitable portable or induct HVAC air purifier solution for your business?
 Contact Sanalife today at 617-865-2665 to chat with one of our IAQ experts on standby.